bibliotechy/babel.github.io/_posts/2017-02-14-planning-for-7.0.md

 ### [#4315](https://github.com/babel/babel/issues/4315) Drop support for unmaintained Node versions: 0.10, 0.12, 5

 Progress in OSS projects often comes at the cost of upgrading for its users.
 Because of this, we've always been hesitant in making the choice to introduce a major version bump/breaking changes.
-But by dropping Node v0.12, we can not only make a number of improvements to the codebase, but also upgrade dependencies and tools (ESLint, Yarn, Jest, Lerna, etc).
+But by dropping unsupported versions of Node, we can not only make a number of improvements to the codebase, but also upgrade dependencies and tools (ESLint, Yarn, Jest, Lerna, etc).

 ## Meta